Meet The Executive Team

 Before joining DGS, Mike served as the digital director for the Pennsylvania Department of Revenue.
 He developed and implemented the department's digital strategy, expanding the department's reach further than what was previously achieved.

 Mike is a graduate of Clarion University of Pennsylvania, where he earned a bachelor's degree in English.
-He lives in Harrisburg with his wife and dog.
+He lives in Harrisburg with his wife and two dogs.